SaraRostami/University/README.md

 ## Neural Networks & Deep Learning - Fall 2022
 Neural Networks & Deep Learning course presentd by [Dr. Ahmad Kalhor](https://ece.ut.ac.ir/en/~akalhor) at the university of Tehran in the Fall of 2022.

+## Introduction to Cognitive Neuroscience - Spring 2023 (part of the TA team)
+This course was presentd by [Dr. Mohammadreza Abolghasemi Dehaqani](https://ece.ut.ac.ir/en/~dehaqani) at the university of Tehran in the spring of 2023.
+I was part of the Teaching Assistants team for this course, where I collaborated in desiging and grading the EEG homework.

+## Statistical Inference - Spring 2023 (part of the TA team)
+This course was presentd by [Dr. Behnam Bahrak](https://ece.ut.ac.ir/en/~bahrak) at the university of Tehran in the spring of 2023.
+I was part of the Teaching Assistants team for this course, where I collaborated in desiging and grading the first homework.
+This homework included topics in Sampling strategies, Conditional Probability, Experimental vs. Observational studies, Confounders, Misinformation Analysis, and a programming question using the R language.

 ## Trustworthy AI - Spring 2023
 Trustworthy AI course presentd by [Dr. Mohammad Amin Sadeghi](https://ece.ut.ac.ir/en/~asadeghi) and [Dr. Mostafa Tavassolipour](https://profile.ut.ac.ir/en/~96755111/grants) at the university of Tehran in the Spring of 2023.